OFFICER INVOLVED SHOOTING INVESTIGATION PROCESS

 A press release will typically be issued within 24 hours of the incident.
 This is still early in the investigation and, at this point, there are limited details that can be confirmed with 100 percent certainty.
 The Department must attempt to balance the public’s desire and need to know what occurred, with protecting the integrity of the case and due process for all involved.
 The purpose of withholding certain aspects and facts of a case until it is adjudicated is to protect the integrity of witness statements, potential future testimony and to prevent tainting potential jury pools if the case proceeds to trial.

-Following any officer involved shooting, in addition to the official investigations outlined herein, the Chief of Police and the Police Department’s Command Staff meet to review the preliminary investigation of the case to consider a number of factors, including, but not limited to: tactics, equipment, department policy, and whether the involved officer is able to return to duty.
+Following any officer involved shooting, the involved officer is relieved of field duty, or placed on administrative leave, or begins scheduled days off.
+In addition to the official investigations outlined herein, the Chief of Police and the Police Department’s Command Staff meet to review the preliminary investigation of the case to consider a number of factors, including, but not limited to: tactics, equipment, department policy, and whether the involved officer is able to return to duty.
 Before returning to duty, the involved officer must visit and be cleared by a psychologist to ensure that he or she is mentally prepared and fit to return to full duty.

 As the investigation continues, it may include: returning to the scene, seeking additional witnesses, looking for additional evidence, re-interviewing witnesses if necessary, conducting scene recreation using current technologies, serving search warrants, continuing to review all police reports and surveillance video if available.
 When completed, the case is submitted to the LACDA Justice System Integrity Unit where a prosecutor will review the case to decide if the officer’s actions were lawful or if any charges will be filed against the officer.